 This is an absolutely critical skill that you should work on if you truly want to master PvP.

-So what is Situational Awareness?
+What is Situational Awareness?
 Basically, it is the ability to be aware of your surroundings (what is happening around you) while simultaneously being able to perform your designated role within the ruleset of whatever environment you’re in.

 In PvP in SWTOR, this means simultaneously: